shiftkey/winrt-backport-hilarity/README.md

 So I've taken Paul's suggestion and gone a bit further:

-## Can we provide an WinRT-compatible library  for traditional .NET libraries to work against?
+## Can we provide an WinRT-compatible API for traditional .NET libraries to work against?

 ### Goals